-This memo proposed two broad categories of unemployment rate benchmarks for monetary policy, the longer-run unemployment rate (LRU) and the stable-price unemployment rate (SPU).
+This paper proposed two broad categories of unemployment rate benchmarks for monetary policymaking, the LRU and the SPU.
 The LRU is the rate expected to prevail after the economy has fully adjusted to business cycle shocks.
-The SPU is the rate of unemployment such that there are no upward or downward pressures on price inflation apart from those stemming from underlying inflation or arising from supply shocks-that is, the rate such that there is no cyclical pressure on price inflation.
-In many situations, the two concepts will naturally coincide.
-For example, both measures change over time in response to structural changes in the economy, such as those related to demographics, industrial and occupational structure, or educational attainment.
-In addition, the SPU can change in response to certain transitory economic shocks-such as shocks to labor market functioning, trend productivity, desired markups, and temporary government policy changes that affect labor supply-causing the SPU to deviate from the LRU.
+The SPU is the rate of unemployment such that there are no upward or downward pressures on price inflation apart from those stemming from underlying inflation or arising from supply shocks-that